alsona1188/dancing-club/README.md

 - **The main Photo**

   - The main photo includes a photograph with a nice quote.
   - This section introduces the user to Dancing Club with an eye catching animation to grab their attention.
+As soon as you open the website, the user has a clear idea of what is the website for.

 ![Main Photo](assets/images/main_photo_quote.PNG)